Textualize/textual-web/README.md

 When you serve a terminal in this way it will generate a random public URL.
-Don't share this with anyone you wouldn't trust to have access to your terminal.
+Don't share this with anyone you wouldn't trust to have access to your machine.

 ## Configuration